arahi7860/react-state/README.md

 Props are one of the things that make React so powerful and help us make **independent** and **reusable** components.
-We can pass different data to our `Hello` component and easily get the same html and css but with different data:
+We can pass different data to our `Hello` component and easily get the same HTML and CSS but with different data:

 ```jsx
 function App() {